Ag1rin/flutter-privacy-shield/README.md

 <div align="center">

-# Flutter Privacy Shield 🚀
+# Flutter App Shield 🚀

 **A powerful & easy-to-use Flutter package** that protects your app's sensitive content from screenshots, screen recordings, and exposure in the app switcher.